 In my previous posts, I have discussed the varying standards for injunctive relief under the Texas Uniform Trade Secret Act (TUTSA).
 Some courts have required showings of irreparable harm.
 The Southern District of Texas, however, does not.
 Continue Reading Southern District of Texas Does Not Require Irreparable Harm for Modification of Temporary Injunction

 In my earlier posts, I discussed the developing standards for injunctive relief under the Texas Uniform Trade Secret Act (TUTSA).
 Under the Northern District of Texas’s analysis, proof of irreparable harm is required but that irreparable harm can be established with a showing that the “defendant possesses the trade secrets and is in a position to use them.”
 Continue Reading Corpus Christi Court of Appeals Applies the Irreparable Injury Standard for Trade Secret Injunction

-In my July 16, 2017 post, I began an exploration of the complicated definition of “misappropriation” under the Texas Uniform Trade Secrets Act (“TUTSA”).
+In my earlier posts, I explored the complicated definition of “misappropriation” under the Texas Uniform Trade Secret Act (TUTSA).
 Litigants and courts often fail to understand all the ways a trade secret may be misappropriated.
-In this post, I explore the second of six alternative paths to liability under TUTSA:
+In this post, I explore the last of the six alternative paths to liability under TUTSA:

-The Texas Uniform Trade Secret Act’s definition of misappropriation is complicated, and it is frequently misinterpreted by both the courts and litigants.
-In this post, I explore the first of the six alternative paths to liability: Continue Reading The Six Paths to Liability Under the Texas Uniform Trade Secret Act – Part 1
+In my earlier posts, I explored the complicated definition of “misappropriation” under the Texas Uniform Trade Secret Act (TUTSA).
+Litigants and courts often fail to understand all the ways a trade secret may be misappropriated.
+In this post, I explore the fifth of six alternative paths to liability under TUTSA: Continue Reading The Six Paths to Liability Under the Texas Uniform Trade Secret Act – Part 5